zoecarver/unityWS/Multiplayer_Demo/readme.md

 Now we actually have to receive the strings and turn them back into objects.
 For this we can use [this library](https://github.com/JamesNK/Newtonsoft.Json) you can find a copy of it in the `.../Multiplayer_Demo/Librarys`.
 So go ahead and import that in Unity.

-Then import it in your ws_script with `using Newtonsoft.Json;`.
-Then you can create a public class to hold your data like this:
+Then include it in your ws_script with `using Newtonsoft.Json;`.
+Now you can create a public class to hold your data, like this:
 ```
 public class ChatData
 {